Quamby, Queensland

-Quamby is a tiny settlement in Northwest Queensland, 44 kilometres from the town of Cloncurry.
+Quamby is a rural town in the Shire of Cloncurry in Northwest Queensland, Australia.
+It is 44 kilometres from the town of Cloncurry.
 The town rests on the eastern side of the Burke Developmental Road and these days consists of a solitary hotel, fifteen 'dongas' (single workers accommodation) and a handful of sheds, watertanks and memorabilia from nearby stations.

+Geography

+Quamby is within to the Parish of Corella in the County of Beaconsfield.